cisagov/Malcolm/docs/kubernetes.md

 # <a name="Example"></a> Deployment Example

-Here's a basic step-by-step example illustrating how to deploy Malcolm with Kubernetes.
-For the sake of simplicity, this example uses vagrant (see [kubernetes/vagrant/Vagrantfile]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/kubernetes/vagrant/Vagrantfile)) to create a virtualized Kubernetes cluster with one control plane node and two worker nodes.
-It assumes you've downloaded and extracted the [release tarball]({{ site.github.repository_url }}/releases) or used `./scripts/malcolm_appliance_packager.sh` to package up the files needed to run Malcolm.
+Here is a basic step-by-step example illustrating how to deploy Malcolm with Kubernetes.
+For the sake of simplicity, this example uses Vagrant (see [kubernetes/vagrant/Vagrantfile]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/kubernetes/vagrant/Vagrantfile)) to create a virtualized Kubernetes cluster with one control plane node and two worker nodes.
+It assumes users have downloaded and extracted the [release tarball]({{ site.github.repository_url }}/releases) or used `./scripts/malcolm_appliance_packager.sh` to package up the files needed to run Malcolm.

 ```
 $ ls -l